stashed/website/content/docs/v2023.10.9/addons/elasticsearch/auto-backup/index.md

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
-- Install Stash Enterprise in your cluster following the steps [here](/docs/v2023.10.9/setup/install/enterprise/).
+- Install Stash in your cluster following the steps [here](/docs/v2023.10.9/setup/install/stash/).
 - Install [KubeDB](https://kubedb.com) in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
 This step is optional.
 You can deploy your database using any method you want.
 - If you are not familiar with how Stash backup and restore Elasticsearch databases, please check the following guide [here](/docs/v2023.10.9/addons/elasticsearch/overview/).
 - If you are not familiar with how auto-backup works in Stash, please check the following guide [here](/docs/v2023.10.9/guides/auto-backup/overview/).